-2.2.9 NPAS operates one helicopter and the air ambulance operate one helicopter from the NPAS Almondsbury base which is located in the region.
+2.2.9 NPAS operates one helicopter, and the air ambulance operate one helicopter from the NPAS Almondsbury base which is located in the region.
 Both organisations' aircraft will continue to operate as normal with no change to their operations.
 Neither organisation currently operates any RPAS in the area.
-This proposal aims to design and establish an appropriate TRA that will enable the aforementioned objectives to be achieved.
-There is no estimated forecast growth within the 6-month duration that the TRA would be published.
+There is no estimated forecast growth within the 90-day duration that the TDA would be published.